ShoshaTheTarnegolet/Stock-Exchange-project/README.md

 4. multiple promises;
 5. marquee, loader

-It isn't finished yet since I have some bonus things to do.
+It isn't finished yet: I want to add a compare button and make a compare page.

 You can try it [here](https://stock-exchange-project.pages.dev//)